-The EDHEC PhD in Finance is offered in Europe, from London and Nice, and some elective seminars are also offered in Asia, from Singapore.
+The EDHEC PhD in Finance is offered in Europe, from London and Nice.

-All programme participants have electronic access to courses, seminars, workshops, and presentations given in Singapore, London, and Nice.
+All programme participants have electronic access to courses, seminars, workshops, and presentations given in London and Nice.

 EDHEC Business School’s Nice campus is in an elegant and modern complex overlooking the Mediterranean Sea in the vicinity of the Nice-Côte d’Azur International Airport, which offers daily flights to and from over twenty French destinations and some sixty major international cities.
 While in Nice, PhD in Finance candidates benefit from a dedicated executive classroom, breakout lounge, and resource centre.

 Located at 10 Fleet Place in a state-of-the-art office building, the School’s London executive campus is in the very heart of the City, less than half an hour from Saint Pancras International and London City airport, and one hour away from Heathrow and Gatwick airports; it includes a high-tech executive classroom, offices for permanent resident faculty and researchers and visiting professors, a lounge for students and faculty, and a resource centre.